khelif96/322turk-bidding-project/README.md

 # AMM Turk App
-A turk bidding app
+A Turk style bidding app

 Ensure node and npm (node pacakage manager) are isntalled.

+Create a `.env` file inside the `322turk-bidding-project/src` directory and enter `DB_URL=` followed by a url to your mongodb database.

 Go to `322turk-bidding-project/src` and run `npm install` on a console to install necessary directories.
 Once everything is installed, run `npm start`.

-Create a `.env` file inside the `322turk-bidding-project/src` directory and enter `DB_URL=` followed by a url to your mongodb database.

-Ensure that a `.env` is inside `322turk-bidding-project/src`.

 Now on a new console, go to `322turk-bidding-project/turk-app` and run `npm install` on a console to install necessary directories.
 Once everything is installed, run `npm start`.